OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The identity of identity

-An entity potentially has multiple \emph{proper} identities too, both in different contexts as within a single one.
-We use the term \textbf{principal} (\emph{user}) to refer to the particular identity, by which the active party\footnote{A party consists of ``one or more {[}entities{]} participating in some process or communication'' {[}\citeproc{ref-oasis:glossary}{15}{]}, which are ``considered to have {[}at least{]} some of the rights, powers, and duties of a natural person'' {[}\citeproc{ref-iso:24760}{32}{]}.
-They are a natural or legal person that has agency, and can therefore be held ``responsible for their actions and the actions of their agents'' {[}\citeproc{ref-iso:24765}{33}{]}.} is known in the context of a specific (user) session {[}\citeproc{ref-cnss:i4009}{3}; \citeproc{ref-ietf:rfc2828}{19}; \citeproc{ref-ietf:rfc4949}{21}; \citeproc{ref-ietf:rfc6973}{22}; \citeproc{ref-iso:24760}{32}{]}.\footnote{A continuous period of transactions between an entity and an information system {[}\citeproc{ref-ietf:rfc4949}{21}{]}.} When a principal identity can be ``associated with multiple interactions with {[}the same entity{]}'' {[}\citeproc{ref-nist:sp800-63}{4}{]}, viz.~because they contain at least ``the minimal identity information sufficient to {[}\ldots{]} establish it as a link'' {[}\citeproc{ref-iso:24760}{32}{]}, it is also called a \textbf{persona} {[}\citeproc{ref-cnss:i4009}{3}; \citeproc{ref-w3c:vc}{10}{]}, or \textbf{pseudonym}.\footnote{Some sources hold pseudonyms and personas to conceal or protecting an entity's \emph{true identity} {[}\citeproc{ref-cnss:i4009}{3}; \citeproc{ref-ietf:rfc4949}{21}{]} However, it is unclear what such a `\emph{true} identity' would be.} The latter term is typically used when it concerns a privacy-preserving \emph{identifier} {[}\citeproc{ref-oasis:glossary}{15}{]}, which does not let the verifier infer anything else regarding that entity {[}\citeproc{ref-nist:sp800-63}{4}{]}, such as the entity's identifier at another relying parties {[}\citeproc{ref-openid:connect}{2}{]}.\footnote{In EU law {[}\citeproc{ref-eu:gdpr}{1}{]}, data is called pseudonymized if on its own it can not be attributed to a specific subject entity, but -- unlike anonymized data -- it can be (reasonably) reversed into a proper identity when in the possession of additional information.}
+An entity potentially has multiple \emph{proper} (i.e., non-partial) identities too, both in different contexts as within a single one.
+We use the term \textbf{principal} (\emph{user}) to refer to the particular identity, by which the active party\footnote{A party consists of ``one or more {[}entities{]} participating in some process or communication'' {[}\citeproc{ref-oasis:glossary}{16}{]}, which are ``considered to have {[}at least{]} some of the rights, powers, and duties of a natural person'' {[}\citeproc{ref-iso:24760}{29}{]}.
+They are natural or legal persons that have agency, and can therefore be held ``responsible for their actions and the actions of their agents'' {[}\citeproc{ref-iso:24765}{30}{]}.} is known in the context of a specific (user) session {[}\citeproc{ref-cnss:i4009}{4}; \citeproc{ref-ietf:rfc4949}{20}; \citeproc{ref-ietf:rfc6973}{21}; \citeproc{ref-iso:24760}{29}{]}.\footnote{A continuous period of transactions between an entity and an information system {[}\citeproc{ref-ietf:rfc4949}{20}{]}.} When a principal identity can be ``associated with multiple interactions'' (with the same entity) {[}\citeproc{ref-nist:sp800-63}{5}{]} -- because they contain at least ``the minimal identity information sufficient to \ldots{} establish it as a link'' {[}\citeproc{ref-iso:24760}{29}{]} -- it is also called a \textbf{persona} {[}\citeproc{ref-cnss:i4009}{4}; \citeproc{ref-w3c:vc}{11}{]}, or \textbf{pseudonym}.\footnote{Some sources hold pseudonyms and personas to conceal or protecting an entity's \emph{true identity} {[}\citeproc{ref-cnss:i4009}{4}; \citeproc{ref-ietf:rfc4949}{20}{]} However, it is unclear what such a `\emph{true} identity' would be.} The latter term is typically used when it concerns a \emph{minimal} persona: a privacy-preserving \emph{identifier}, which does not let the verifier infer anything else regarding the entity -- in particular not the identities by which the entity is known to other parties {[}\citeproc{ref-openid:connect}{3}; \citeproc{ref-nist:sp800-63}{5}; \citeproc{ref-oasis:glossary}{16}{]}.\footnote{In EU law {[}\citeproc{ref-eu:gdpr}{2}{]}, data is called pseudonymized if on its own it can not be attributed to a specific subject entity, but -- unlike anonymized data -- it can be (reasonably) reversed into a proper identity when in the possession of additional information.}